Strengths-based working in a complex system to deliver financially sustainable stronger patient outcomes and improved operational outcomes.

 This involved gathering and using performance information as a day-to-day activity, enabling everyone across the SEND service from the locality caseworkers to the Director Management Team to understand how individual actions and decisions impact the High Needs system as a whole.

 Alongside this it was important to change the way that the council was measuring impact and activity.
 This involved a shift from looking at historical month-on-month data, to looking into the future – what we call Trajectory Management.
-This enabled the council to set an ambition for the next month, quarter or year, and then to actively measure how various interventions were impacting on those trajectories.
+This enabled the council to set an ambition for the next month, quarter or year, and then to actively measure how various interventions were impacting on those trajectories, such as achieving better outcomes for children.

-Since trajectory reporting began in September 2020 Lincolnshire has seen a sustained and significant reduction in new EHCPs as compared to both the baseline and ambition trajectories.
-For the academic year 2020/2021 there have been 414 fewer new plans than the ambition trajectory.
+Since trajectory reporting began in September 2020 Lincolnshire has seen a sustained and significant reduction in new EHCPs.
+For the academic year 2020/2021 there have been 414 fewer new plans than expected.
+This tells them that the work they are doing to identify and meet children’s needs earlier and more inclusively is working – that fewer children’s needs escalate to the point of needing and EHCP.

 The reduction in plans for the academic year of 2020/2021 alone has delivered potential cost avoidance of £5.3 million from September 2020 to August 2021, relieving pressure on the statutory process and enabling a greater focus on early intervention.

-The result of our work is that outcomes are improving, specialist demand and spend has been reduced, and partners and parents are increasingly positive about the change in culture and support that the approach has brought – and all this during a pandemic where most of the change has had to be delivered remotely.
+The result of our work is that outcomes are improving, specialist spend is reducing, and partners and parents are increasingly positive about the change in culture and support that the approach has brought – and all this during a pandemic where most of the change has had to be delivered remotely.

 Get in touch if you’d like to discuss the challenges your organisation is facing.